keta1/KtorMonitor/README.md

 ## 🧩 Integration

-Check below how to interate library UI component in your app based on platform.
+Check below how to interate Ktor Monitor component for different platforms.

 ### Compose Multiplatform (all platforms)